NY Hall of Science: Kiosk Sim

 darwin

-• make an authentic simulation of the Grant study
+• an authentic simulation of the Grant study

 1. Wet season: Everyone is eating.
 All is well.